 I am an associate professor of linguistics in the Department of Languages and Cultures at the University of the Ryukyus.
-As a linguist, I am in the business of figuring out how languages work.
-As a semanticist and pragmatician, I am interested in those aspects of language that bear on how meaning is encoded and conveyed.
-And as a Ryukyuanist, I document and analyze the endangered languages of the Ryukyus.
+As a linguist, I am in the business of figuring out how languages work, with a focus on cross-linguistic semantics, pragmatics, and descriptive/documentary fieldwork.

-The Ryukyuan language group is a sister language family of Japanese.
+I began doing fieldwork on the Yaeyaman language in 2011.
+Yaeyaman is part of the Ryukyuan language group, a sister language family of Japanese.
 Spoken from Amami island in the north to Yonaguni island in the southwest, Ryukyuan is a highly diverse language family, with a large number of subvarieties with varying degrees of mutual intelligibility and complex and as yet not fully resolved historical relationships with one another and with Japanese.
-A recent UNESCO classification sorts Ryukyuan into 6 distinct languages, but even within these languages, there is a great deal of variation.
-My research focuses on Yaeyaman, which is one of the three languages comprising the Southern Ryukyuan branch.
+A UNESCO classification sorts Ryukyuan into 6 distinct languages, but even within these languages, there is a great deal of variation.
+Yaeyaman is one of the three languages comprising the Southern Ryukyuan branch.

 University of the Ryukyus

 Send email correspondence to one of the following addresses: